 This topic introduces you to the tasks involved with deploying AppDynamics to its operating environment, including host preparation and Controller installation.

 Installing AppDynamics to a test or evaluation setting typically involves verifying system requirements, preparing the host, and then performing the Controller installation.
-These topics are described in Prepare the Controller Host and Install the Controller.
+These topics are described in Prepare the Controller Host and Install the Controller Using the Enterprise Console.

-Deploying the Controller to its ultimate environment normally introduces additional requirements and considerations.
+Deploying the Controller to its production operating environment normally introduces additional requirements and considerations.
 Security, availability, scalability, and performance all play an important role in production deployment planning.
 The following section lists the tasks related to deploying the Controller.

 Depending on your specific requirements and environment, deployment tasks may include:

 - Ensure that target systems meet the Controller System Requirements for the Controller's expected workload.